 By Susan Guillory

-If you plan on having a retail store, you will need a point-of-sale (POS) system to complete sales, track inventory, and manage other aspects of your small business.
+If you plan on having a retail store, you will need a point-of-sale (POS) system to complete sales, track inventory, accept credit card payments, and manage other aspects of your small business.
 But deciding on a POS system can feel overwhelming.
 Some are easier to use than others.
 Some give you better reporting than others.
 To help you narrow your search, here are three types of POS systems to consider for your store.

 All-In-One POS System